-Mean (or average) pay is 31% higher for male employees compared to average pay for females, which represents a 2.3% increase compared to 2019.
+Mean (or average) pay is 28.39% higher for male employees compared to average pay for females, which represents a 2.61% decrease compared to 2020.

-Mean (or average) bonus pay is 57.5% higher for male employees compared to average bonus pay for females, which represents an improvement of 1.9% over last year (drivers of this discussed below).
+Mean (or average) bonus pay is 70.55% higher for male employees compared to average bonus pay for females, which represents an increase of 13.05% over last year (drivers of this discussed below).

-Median (or middle) pay is 21.7% higher for male employees than females, which represents an improvement of 1.5%.
+Median (or middle) pay is 22.44% higher for male employees than females, which represents an increase of 0.74%.

-Median (or middle) bonus pay is 50.9% higher for male employees than females, which represents an increase of the gap by 6.5%.
+Median (or middle) bonus pay is 59.39 % higher for male employees than females, which represents an increase of the gap by 8.47%.

-This shows that there is still more work to be done in reducing the pay gap, and we expect to see positive improvements for our next report reviewing the data at the snapshot date of 5th April 2021.
+This shows that there is still more work to be done in reducing the pay gap, and we expect to see positive improvements for our next report reviewing the data at the snapshot date of 5th April 2022.

-There are several factors which could be causing this gap, but notably one reason that stands out is the large volume of female part time workers we have compared to male part time workers.
+There are several factors which could be causing this gap, but notably, one reason that stands out is the large volume of female part-time workers we have compared to male part-time workers.

-Of our staff that work full time, we have an equal split of 50% male and 50% female colleagues for the company as a whole, however when we consider the number of our staff who work less than full time, we have a split of 10% male vs 90% female.
+Of our staff that work full time, we have an equal split of 50% male and 50% female colleagues for the company as a whole, however, when we consider the number of our staff who work less than full-time, we have a split of 10% male vs 90% female.

-We are also able to see that there are fewer part time employees in more senior positions which by default are higher paying ones.
+We are also able to see that there are fewer part-time employees in more senior positions which by default are higher paying ones.

-Allocations of part time employees impacts the bonus gap calculations as the reporting uses actual bonuses paid rather than the full-time equivalent value (recognising that when considering bonus awards, such bonus is typically considered and compared based on a percentage of the individual's annual salary), so a higher percentage of women in part time roles directly reduce the mean bonus value for females.
+Allocations of part-time employees impacts the bonus gap calculations as the reporting uses actual bonuses paid rather than the full-time equivalent value (recognising that when considering bonus awards, such bonus is typically considered and compared based on a percentage of the individual's annual salary), so a higher percentage of women in part-time roles directly reduces the mean bonus value for females.

 The report also clearly illustrates concerns with representation on women in senior positions, which by their nature are higher paying.
-Since the snapshot date, we have made some progress with expanding women in leadership roles, but we clearly have some work to do in this area as Senior Leadership positions are currently predominantly male.
+Since the snapshot date, we have made some progress with expanding women in leadership roles, but we clearly have some work to do in this area as senior leadership positions are currently predominantly male.